 Verse 32b says simply:

-“. . . whoever marries a divorced woman commits adultery.”
+‘. . . whoever marries a divorced woman commits adultery.’

 The most straightforward reading of these words is that every man who marries a divorced woman commits adultery.
 This would mean that every divorced woman commits adultery when she remarries.
 And if v.
 32b implies that every divorced woman commits adultery when she remarries, v.
-32a can’t contradict this.
+32a won’t contradict this.

-I think there is some weight to this argument.
-Nevertheless, it is not difficult to think that the exception which is made explicit in v.
+Importantly, however, Jesus is speaking very concisely in this verse, and it is not at all difficult to think that the exception which is made explicit in v.
 32a should be understood again in v.
 32b:

-“. . . whoever marries a divorced woman commits adultery [apart from those who marry a woman who was divorced for her sexual immorality].”
+‘. . . whoever marries a divorced woman commits adultery [apart from those who marry a woman who was divorced for her sexual immorality].’

 Implausibility